Merry Christmas! I thought I’d share a very short story I wrote today. It’s flash fiction, meaning you can read it in a flash. I hope you enjoy it.

 Rocko stood in a line—a very long line.
 It went as far as the eye could see and he was at the end of the line.
 In front of him stood a man in tattered clothes.
 Rocko still had on his warm coat and gloves.
 “Hey buddy, where are we?
 What’s going on?
 How did I get here?”

-The man turned.
+The man turned toward him.

 “You’re the man from the alley.”